-Once we have worked our way through the first three steps, we can determine your entitlements, usually expressed as a percentage.
-The percentage you are entitled to of the non-superannuation property is often different to the percentage of super you are entitled to.
+Once we have worked our way through the first four steps, we can determine your entitlements, usually expressed as a percentage.
+The percentage you are entitled to of the non-superannuation property may be different to the percentage of super you are entitled to.

 - Negotiating with your spouse/de facto partner or their solicitor;

 - Attend mediation with your solicitor present; and/or

 - Commence court proceedings.